spencerbraun/stats_notes/STATS315A/STATS_315A_Modern_Applied_Stats.md

 * Also depends on the scaling of the inputs, so typically we first standardize them to mean 0, var 1
 * Akin to PCR but takes the response into account instead of using an unsupervised preprocessing.
 Fit univariate coefficients then construct z = sum of coefs times x_i.
 This is the first z, z1.
 Then regression of y on z1, to get coef beta1.
 Then orthogonalize y and x’s wrt z1 - nothing left of z1 in any portion of the data.
 Then repeat the process.
-* As with principal-component regression, if we were to construct all M = p directions, we would get back a solution equivalent to the usual least squares estimates; using M<p directions produces a reduced regression.
+* As with principal-component regression, if we were to construct all M = p directions, we would get back a solution equivalent to the usual least squares estimates; using $M<p$ directions produces a reduced regression.
 * It can be shown that partial least squares seeks directions that have high variance and have high correlation with the response, but typically the variance dominates making it close to PCR.
 * If the input matrix X is orthogonal, then partial least squares finds the least squares estimates after m = 1 steps.